Sustainsys/Saml2/README.md

 ## Branches
 There are three active branches in the repo.
-* `develop` is development for a new version (will be released as v3 eventually) that only supports Asp.Net Core.
+* `main` is the version in active development (currently v3) that only supports Asp.Net Core.
 * `v1` is a supported version that uses the `System.IdentityModel` library for token handling and supports HttpModule, Mvc, Owin and AspNetCore2 (only on full.
 Net Framework).
 This branch will only receive security fixes or critical compatibility fixes for major browsers.